Automated 2-component potting

 The resin component is made up of polyols.
 Together with fillers and diverse additives they make up the A-component of a potting recipe.
 Varying molecular weights (chain lengths) in the resin polyols determine how hard or soft the potting is going to be.

-PU casting resins are 2-component potting systems and consist of a resin and a hardener component.
+Polyurethane casting resins are 2-component potting systems and consist of a resin and a hardener component.
 A mixing and dosing system mixes the two components in a pre-determined ratio.
 After the application on the part, a cross-linked upper surface forms in a few minutes.
 The complete curing time varies depending on the potting recipe and material properties.

 Bild Verguss